 In the bowl of your stand mixer combine 1 1/2 cups warm water, sugar, and kosher salt.
 Sprinkle yeast on top and allow to sit for 5 minutes; until foamy.

 Add the flour and melted butter to the yeast mixture and fit your mixer with the dough hook attachment.
 Mix on low speed until the flour and butter are well incorporated.
-Increase the speed to medium and knead until the dough is smooth and begins to pull away from the sides of the bowl.
-This will take about 5 minutes.
+Increase the speed to medium and knead for five minutes.
+At this point, the dough should be smooth and will have pulled away from the sides of the bowl.
+If the dough is still a little shaggy, knead for 2-3 minutes more.

 Remove the dough and place in a large bowl that you have greased with nonstick spray.
 Cover with plastic wrap and place in a warm place to rise for 55 minutes, until doubled in size.